 Let’s talk about the paperless office strategy and what it has to do with your daily office work.

-That’s why company owners in both small and large enterprises, should think of a competent, paperless office strategy to become more eco-friendly.
+Business owners in both small and large enterprises should have a competent, paperless office strategy to be more eco-friendly.

-But so should you, if you really care for the environment.
-You can make real changes in your office work so you can minimize paper waste or even reduce it to zero.
+You can also make fundamental changes in your home office so you can minimize paper waste or even reduce it to zero.

-So, please read on to find out more about your important contribution.
+So, please read on to find out more about your essential contribution.

 Is Paperless Office A Reality or Not?

-Even small business owners use paper such as printing essential documents and providing receipts to their clients.
+Even small business owners use a significant amount of paper for printing essential documents and providing receipts to their clients.
 In the U.S. alone, 12.1 trillion sheets of paper are used every year.

-Unfortunately, 25% of it gets to landfill waste, while 33% ends up as municipal waste.
+Unfortunately, 25% of the paper produced ends up being landfill waste, while 33% is municipal waste.

 Environmental Benefits of a Paperless Office